TheClams/yarig/Readme.md

 # YARIG: Yet Another Register Interface Generator

-YARIG is code generation tools to describe register interface of an IP or ASIC/FPGA design.
+YARIG is a code generation tool to describe register interface of an IP or ASIC/FPGA design.

 This allows to have one common source to describes registers for all the different views:
  - Hardware: for the actual hardware implementation (SystemVerilog and VHDL)